h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_xgboost.rst

 --------------------------------------

 Sparkling Water provides API for H2O XGBoost in Scala and Python.
 The following sections describe how to train the XGBoost model in Sparkling Water in both languages.
-See also :ref:`parameters_H2OXGBoost`.
+See also :ref:`parameters_H2OXGBoost` and :ref:`model_details_H2OXGBoostMOJOModel`.

 .. content-tabs::